 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Alzheimer’s disease is caused by the progressive loss of neurons, which reduces their functionalit.
-It is a progressive neurodegenerative disease and causes patients to become forgetful, disorientated, less communicative and increasingly more dependent on others to carry out daily activities.
+Alzheimer’s a progressive neurodegenerative disease that it's caused by the progressive loss of neurons, which reduces their functionality.
+Patients become forgetful, disorientated, less communicative and increasingly more dependent on others to carry out daily activities.
 It is the most common form of dementia observed in elderly patients.

 Alzheimer’s disease explained in first person